Hospital Quality Improvement

 To further support hospitals’ patient safety and quality of care objectives, HAP’s Quality team is working on the topics of patient-and-family-centered health care, workforce resiliency, the promotion of healthy foods, and clinical team building.
 A history of strong connectedness to the hospital community and a reputation for providing support help to identify those areas that best align with hospitals’ needs and strategic focus.
 HAP works with multi-disciplinary hospital-based clinical teams to improve patient safety, population health, and emergency management, including the COVID-19 pandemic response.

 For additional information regarding these patient safety initiatives, please contact Robert Shipp, HAP’s vice president, quality and population health.
-For media inquiries, contact Rachel Moore, director, media relations.
+Media inquiries should be directed to Chris Daley, HAP's vice president, strategic communications.